srijan-paul/Mooncake-programming-language/README.md

 [![Product Name Screen Shot][product-screenshot]]

-Mooncake :cake: is a compact compile-to-JS programming language written in javascript.
+Mooncake :cake: is a compact, dynamically typed compile-to-JS programming language written in javascript.
 It has a hand written Lexer and Parser.
 And it compiles to javascript with the help of hand written transpiler.
 The goal was to learn the craft of generating ASTs from lexemes all the while creating a programming language with all the features one would expect in place.
 I hope to implement a (slower) tree walk Interpreter soon enough.

 ### Built With
-Mooncake is writte in javascript(ES6).  you will need NodeJS to run and execute it in the terminal.
+Mooncake is writte in javascript (ES6).  you will need NodeJS to run and execute it in the terminal.
 A browser version will be added soon.

 <!-- GETTING STARTED -->